pedeli123/greyhawk/README.md

-# Fantasy Map with Interactive Story Placeholder 'Geotags'
+# Fantasy Map with Interactive 'Geotags'

 ## Description
-This is a <em>Leaflet</em> powered "fantasy map" with geotagged "story data" drawn from a Google Sheet Live Link: https://pedeli123.github.io/greyhawk
+This is a <em>Leaflet</em> powered "fantasy map" with geotagged "story elements" drawn from a Google Sheet Live Link: https://pedeli123.github.io/greyhawk

 ## Purpose